How to Create, Flip, and Sell Your Website for Profit

 If so, that’s great.
 It means other websites are generating revenue from content related to “content marketing tips” and you can too.

-Next, you’ll want to sign into Google AdWords and go to the Keyword Planner Tool to see what kind of search volume that specific keyword phrase gets each month.
+Next, you’ll want to sign into Google AdWords and go to Jaxxy or the free Keyword Planner Tool to see what kind of search volume that specific keyword phrase gets each month.

 The Keyword Planner will even tell you how much competition there is for that keyword phrase.
 For “content marketing” you can see that there’s a ton of search volume, but also a high level of competition.